MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 An LLM expects input to be a one-dimensional sequence of a limited set of symbols.
 You can argue that text "as-is" is already such a one-dimensional sequence.
 But we can't really calculate with letters, we need some sort of numeric representation of them.

 >We have to find a numeric representation that is ideally as unique, as expressive and as short as possible for a given text.
-Transfering a text to this representation is called **Tokenization**.
+Transferring a text to this representation is called **Tokenization**.
 The shorter a good numeric representation of a text can be, the longer the text sequences can be that we process with the LLM in the end, i.e. the more input we can provide or the more of past prompts and responses the LLM will be able to remember.

 For example, like everything else shown and processed by a computer, at its lowest abstraction, text is just binary code.
 We could translate a text into its binary representation and that would be a one-dimensional, numeric, unique representation.
 But it would be awfully extensive and inefficient, because we would need a lot of bits to represent a single character.
 This would limit the amount of text we could process at once with the same amount of resources.
 This in turn would limit the amount of text we could refer to for generation.
 We would reduce the LLM's ability to remember and refer to past prompts and responses.
 Our LLM would suffer with binary as our level of abstraction to apply.